You will complete two compulsory modules, two option modules, and a dissertation.

 30 credits

-This module will prepare you for working as a freelance or in-house translator in the global translation and language service industry.
+This module focuses on preparing you to develop key employability competencies as a freelance or in-house translator in the global translation and language service industry.

-- an understanding of the nature of freelance work and self-employment
+- understanding the nature of freelance work and self-employment

-- how to meet the needs of translation agency and in-house translation employers
+- meeting the needs of translation agency and in-house translation employers

 - project and time management

-- how to use computer-aided translation, machine translation and online tools for translators
+- the management and implementation of computer-aided translation, machine translation and online tools for translators

 |